surajp/cli-files-plugin/messages/file.export.md

 More concurrent requests will be faster but may cause the Salesforce API to return errors and throttle system resources.

+# flags.id.summary

+Name of the column in the CSV file that contains the ContentVersion Ids.

+# flags.id.description

+Avoid spaces and special characters in the column name.
+The default value is `Id`.

 # examples

 - <%= config.bin %> <%= command.id %> --file contentversion-ids.csv